 We’ve now built something and we’re making it available immediately, free to all EVO customers.
 We hope you’ll find it useful in all sorts of ways, beyond any immediate work-from-home use cases.

-What we’re releasing today is SNS Nomad—for on the go, work-from-anywhere, remote workflow.
+What we’re releasing today is SNS Nomad—for on the go, work-from-anywhere, remote video editing workflow.

 What is it?